ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/7_Thermal and Moisture Protection/074200 Wall Panels.md

    1. Number of Coats:
       1. 4-coat.
    1. Provide factory applied strippable plastic film for protection during fabrication and installation.

-   1. EXECUTION
+## Execution

 1. EXAMINATION
    1. Examine the areas and conditions under which materials are to be installed and notify the Contractor in writing of conditions detrimental to the proper and timely completion of the work.
 Do not proceed with the work until unsatisfactory conditions have been corrected.
    1. Surfaces to receive panels shall be even, smooth, sound, clean, dry, free of ice and snow, and free from defects.
 1. PREPARATION
    1. Obtain field measurements prior to completion of manufacturing and finishing.
 When field measurements are not possible, provide method of installation which will allow minor adjustment in the field.
 1. INSTALLATION
    1. Install panel system plumb, level and true, in accordance with manufacturer's instructions, final shop drawings, and SMACNA Architectural Sheet Metal manual and standard practices.
    1. Install starter and edge strips before underlayment is installed.
    1. Install underlayment over entire substrate to receive panel system, in shingle fashion, lapping ends and edges 6 inches minimum.